What Understanding Means in AI-Laden Astronomy: Acknowledgements

 \section{Acknowledgements}

-We thank the speakers and panelists at the ``Philosophy Sees the Algorithm'' workshop for their contributions to the discussions that informed this perspective: Mel Andrews, Tanya Berger-Wolf, Bryan Carstens, Angus Fletcher, Eric Fosler-Lussier, Josh Greenberg, Moh Hosseinioun, Kati Kish Bar-On, Helen Meskhidze, Patrick Osmer, James Phelan, Benjamin Santos Genta, and David Weinberg.
-This work was supported by the Alfred P. Sloan Foundation (Award G-2025-25315), the Center for Cosmology and AstroParticle Physics at The Ohio State University, the National Endowment for the Humanities (Award RAI-306945-26), and the UC Center for Humanities and Technology.
+We thank the speakers and panelists at the ``Philosophy Sees the Algorithm'' workshop for their contributions to the discussions that informed this perspective: M.\ Andrews, T.\ Berger-Wolf, B.\ Carstens, A.\ Fletcher, E.\ Fosler-Lussier, J.\ Greenberg, M.\ Hosseinioun, K.\ Kish Bar-On, H.\ Meskhidze, P.\ Osmer, J.\ Phelan, B.\ Santos Genta, and D.\ Weinberg.
+The workshop webpage is at: \url{https://tingyuansen.github.io/Philosophy_in_AI_Based_Science/}.
+This work was supported by the Alfred P. Sloan Foundation (award G-2025-25315), the Center for Cosmology and AstroParticle Physics at The Ohio State University, the National Endowment for the Humanities (award RAI-306945-26), and the UC Center for Humanities and Technology.